ICOMP-UNC/4DigiTech---Team-20/INSTALL.md

      debug_tool = stlink
      build_flags = -Og -g3
      ```
-4. **Compilar y cargar el proyecto**:
+4. **Compile and upload the project**:

-   - Compila el código con:
+   - Compile the code with:
      ```bash
      platformio run
      ```
-   - Carga el firmware en la placa:
+   - Upload the firmware to the board:
      ```bash
      platformio run --target upload
      ```
-5. **Depuración** (opcional):
+5. **Debugging** (optional):

-   - Conecta el depurador ST-Link y ejecuta:
+   - Connect the ST-Link debugger and run:
      ```bash
      platformio debug
      ```